elizavetasemenova/hugoblogdown/content/authors/admin/_index.md

 title: Elizaveta Semenova
 ---

-I am a Postdoctoral Research Associate at the University of Oxford in the Department of Computer Science working on scalable and flexible methods for spatiotemporal statistics and Bayesian machine learning with applications in epidemiology.
+I am a Postdoctoral researcher at the University of Oxford in the Department of Computer Science working on scalable and flexible methods for spatiotemporal statistics and Bayesian machine learning with applications in epidemiology.
 I work with [Seth Flaxman](https://mlgh.net/author/seth-flaxman/), as well as the wider [Machine Learning & Global Health](https://mlgh.net/author/seth-flaxman/) Network.
 Currently, my focus is on using deep generative modelling to power MCMC inference in classical spatial statistics, as well as adaptive survey design.

 Previously, I did a postdoc in Bayesian Machine Learning at AstraZeneca R&D where I also collaborated with [Prioris.ai](https://prioris.ai/).
 My research there was dedicated to toxicity prediction and concentration-response curve fitting of large molecules.